R. Kelly sexual abuse cases: Sentencing

 In Donnelly's written judgment, the sentence was apportioned as follows: 30 years for the top charge of racketeering; 20 years for three acts of Mann Act coercion and enticement; 20 years for one violation of the Mann Act transportation of a minor; and 10 years for three counts of Mann Act transportation across state lines for illegal sexual activity.
 These terms would be served concurrently.
 Donnelly also ordered Kelly to serve 5 years of supervised release following the completion of the sentence, with conditions typical for sex offenders.

 In addition to prison time, Judge Donnelly levied a $100,000 fine plus a statutory $40,000 penalty under the Justice for Victims of Trafficking Act of 2015.
 Contesting the assessments, attorney Jennifer Bonjean claimed that Kelly has lost his income and is indigent.
 Prosecutors countered that Kelly has secretly sold rights to his composition and lyrics royalties for $5 million.
 On September 28, 2022, Kelly was ordered to pay restitution of $300,000 to one of his victims, with potential for tens of thousands of dollars more to pay for another victim.

 Bonjean said Kelly was "devastated" by his sentence and would appeal.
 Following his sentencing, the Federal Bureau of Prisons placed Kelly under suicide watch.
 His legal team argued that the measures were unnecessary, punitive, and cruel because he was never suicidal nor had he ever thought about suicide.
 However, prosecutors defended the placement, claiming it was for his safety.
 On July 4, 2022, authorities removed Kelly from suicide watch.

 On July 13, 2022, Kelly transferred from Metropolitan Detention Center, Brooklyn to Metropolitan Correctional Center, Chicago in anticipation of a trial in the United States District Court for the Northern District of Illinois.

 On February 12, 2025 the verdict and sentence in this case was upheld by the 2nd Circuit Court of Appeals.
 Attorney Bonjean released a statement on Kelly's behalf asserting that the Supreme Court would agree to hear an appeal of this "unprecedented" ruling because the charged conduct was "absurdly remote" from the intent of the statute.
-On June 23, 2025 the Supreme Court rejected Kelly's appeal, leaving his entire combined sentence intact.
+On June 23, 2025, when he was 58, the Supreme Court rejected Kelly's appeal, leaving his entire combined sentence intact.